Is Sole Custody The Right Approach?

 Divorces and breakups can bring many emotions.
 One of the most frequent emotions is anger.
-Many parents are angry when they first contact our attorney at the law office of Keith B. Schulefand, Esq., in Williamsville, New York.
+Many parents are angry when they first contact me, Buffalo family law attorney Keith Schulefand.
 As a result, they are often seeking sole custody and want nothing to do with the other parent.

 In almost all cases, this is unrealistic.
 Almost every custody agreement will involve some form of joint custody or shared parenting.
 The key is arriving at an agreement that will work for you, your children and the other parent.
 No one will get exactly what they want, but the overall outcome should be someone everyone can live with.